darton/smart_reverse_tunnel/README.md

 # smart_reverse_tunnel

-`smart_reverse_tunnel` is a project that simplifies the setup and management of reverse SSH tunnels.
+`smart_reverse_tunnel` is a project that simplifies the setup and management of reverse SSH tunnel based on autossh.
 It includes a shell script and a systemd service to ensure reliable and persistent connections.

 ## Components